-In order to impose the incompressibility constraint, two widely used procedures are available, namely the Lagrange multiplier method and the penalty method (Bathe, 1982; Hughes, 2000).
-The latter is implemented in ELEFANT, which allows for the elim-
+In order to impose the incompressibility constraint, two widely used procedures are available, namely the Lagrange multiplier method and the penalty method (Bathe, 1982; Hughes, 2000) he latter is implemented in ELEFANT, which allows for the elimination of the pressure variable from the momentum equation (resulting in a reduction of the matrix size).

-Mathematical details on the origin and validity of the penalty approach applied to the Stokes problem can for instance be found in Cuvelier et al. (1986), Reddy (1982) or Gunzburger (1989).
+Mathematical details on the origin and validity of the penalty approach applied to the Stokes problem can for instance be found in Cuvelier et al. (1986), Reddy (1982) or 5 Gunzburger (1989).

-The penalty formulation of the mass conservation equation is based on a relaxation of the incompressibility constraint and writes where $\lambda$ is the penalty parameter, that can be interpreted (and has the same dimension) as a bulk viscosity.
+The penalty formulation of the mass conservation equation is based on a relaxation of the incompressibility constraint and writes where λ is the penalty parameter, that can be interpreted (and has the same dimension) as a bulk viscosity.
 It is equivalent to say that the material is weakly compressible.
-It can be shown that if one chooses $\lambda$ to be a sufficiently large number, the continuity equation $\nabla \cdot \mathbf{v} = 0$ will be approximately satisfied in the finite element solution.
-The value of $\lambda$ is often recommended to be 6 to 7 orders of magnitude larger than the shear viscosity (Donea and Huerta, 2003; Hughes et al., 1979).
+It can be shown that if one chooses λ to be a sufficiently large number, the continuity equation $\nabla \cdot \mathbf{v} = 0$ will be approximately satisfied in the finite element solution.
+The value of λ is often recommended to be 6 to 7 orders of magnitude larger than the shear viscosity (Donea and Huerta, 2003; Hughes et al., 1979).